If you’re taking a summer trip outdoors, one question you’ll have is how to stay cool while camping in a tent.

 Cover Up The Holes and Light Vents

-If you’re in a self-contained RV, the onboard air conditioning may just work for you.
+The onboard air conditioning may work for you if you’re in a self-contained RV.
 You can plug into shore power or have it run off a generator fed from your larger gas tank.

 Just like at home you don’t leave the doors open or windows open when the A/C is running, the same goes for your RV.